billyfryer/FHSTR/README.md

 This package currently provides data from the 2022 Beijing Olympics from NBC’s API.
 The name of this package comes from the Olympic Motto:
 “Faster, Higher, Stronger - Together”.
-This package is still a work in progress and new functions will hopefully be added soon!
-This package will likely be updated to include Paris 2024 Data when that event comes around.

 ## Installation